 I pray that reading this book will be the start of a renewed and inspired relationship with God for you.

 Allahumma ainna ala zikrika wa taa atika wa husni ibadatika

 O God, help us in remembering You, being obedient toward You, and worshiping You in the best way possible.

 Jamaluddin Abul Faraj ibn al-Jawzi was born to a wealthy family in Baghdad in the year 1126 CE, equaling the year 514 AH.
-His family traced their ancestry back to Abu Bakr al-Siddiq, the Prophet’s closest Companion, peace be upon him and his Companions.
+His family traced their ancestry back to Abu Bakr al-Siddiq, the Prophet’s closest Companion, and his Companions.

 His father died when he was four years old, after which he was put in the care of his aunt.
 When he reached a certain age, she sent him to be taught at a mosque whose imam was Shaykh Abul Fadhl ibn Nasir, who in turn would take him to be taught by other respected teachers.
 Among his teachers were al-Zaghuni, al-Dinawari and al-Jawaliqi.